AashitV/GNS3-LabSimulation-1/Appliance images/Readme.md

-### Due to image/iso files being out of size limit, refer the images uploaded on the following cloud links.
+### Due to image/iso files being out of size limit, refer the images uploaded on the following cloud link.
 ### (WARNING: This is for educational purpose only.
 Use these files at your own risk.)